dmarakom6/shellnotes/SECURITY.md

 ## About updating

-Every new update is uploaded in this page.
+Every new update is uploaded in the release page.
 If you want to check your version, type "shellnotes -v" and check if the version is supported.